 Iowa Solar Tax Credit

 The State of Iowa allots $5 million annually in tax credits to support the adoption of solar in the state.
-The Iowa solar tax credit is worth 15% of the total system cost, but will begin to sunset alongside the Federal Tax Credit beginning in 2020.
+The Iowa solar tax credit is worth 13% of the total system cost, as per the Federal Tax Credit in 2020.

 This tax incentive for solar is credited in the form of a tax credit on your state of Iowa income taxes.
 If you don’t use all of your Iowa solar tax credit in the first year, it will roll over.

 - Residential Cap: $5,000

 - Carry Back: 1 Year

 $100,000 * .13 = $13,000 Tax Credit